robinlafontaine/microservices-ecommerce/README.md

 3. **CI/CD Pipeline**:
    - Establish a **CI/CD pipeline** using GitHub Actions to automate builds, testing, and deployment processes.
-   - Add automated **security scans** for vulnerabilities in dependencies and Docker images (GitHub's repo secret scanning is sufficient for now).
+   - Add automated **security scans** for vulnerabilities in dependencies and Docker images.
+      -  GitHub's repo secret scanning is sufficient for now.

 4. **Documentation**:
    - Create API documentation using **Swagger/OpenAPI** for all microservices to facilitate development and integration.